gourlaysama/girouette/README.md

 ### Global configuration keys

 * `key` (string): the OpenWeather API key to use (can be overridden on the command-line with `-k/--key`).
 Registering a key is required for anything more than light testing.
+Can be an API key, or the path to a file containing the key, in the form of `@openweather.key` (relative to girouette's config directory), `@~/openweather.key` (relative to the user's home directory) or `@/openweather.key` (absolute).
+The path is required to be valid UTF-8.
 * `location` (string): a default location to query (can be overridden on the command-line with `-l/--location`).
   * If built with geolocation support (`geoclue` feature), can be `auto` or left empty to attempt geolocation.
   * Can be any name of a place.